 The glands in the affected area will often become suddenly tender or painful.
 You may also have additional symptoms, such as a sore throat, cough, or fever.

 These infections usually clear up on their own, and the swollen glands will soon go down.
-You will normally just need to drink plenty of fluids, rest and relieve the symptoms at home using over-the-counter medicines such as paracetamol or ibuprofen.

 Less common causes of swollen glands